EsteemedIO/esteemedio.github.io/_case_study/missouri-department-of-labor.md

 author: matthew-pritchard
 categories: []
 title: Missouri Department of Labor
-description: 'Esteemed Digital revitalizes the Missouri Department of Labor''s site. '
+description: Over the course of 9 months, Esteemed Digital revitalized the website for the Missouri Department of Labor and Industrial Relations, providing the client with a lead Drupal developer, architect, and technical project lead to roll out a full site redesign and migration to Drupal 7.
 image: "/uploads/dolir3-1.jpg"
 thumbnail: "/uploads/dolir4-1.jpg"
 color_overlay: ''